-The administrative and organizational structure through which Grinnell carries out internationalization initiatives is highly decentralized.
-It comprises the Center for International Studies, the Off-Campus Study office (OCS), the Office for International Student Affairs (OISA), international admissions and recruitment, the Grinnell Prize, and elements of the work of the Center for Careers, Life, and Service (CLS) in addition to the courses and programs led by diverse academic departments and concentrations.
-The Humanities Center, Rosenfield Program, Wilson Program, Center for Prairie Studies, Development and Alumni Relations, and the Faulconer Gallery often pursue globally-oriented initiatives as well.
-Given the diverse functions of these offices and the diverse constituencies they serve, some administrative separation is clearly necessary.
+The administrative structure through which Grinnell currently carries out internationalization initiatives is highly decentralized.
+It comprises the Center for International Studies, the Off-Campus Study office (OCS), the Office for International Student Affairs (OISA), international admissions and recruitment, the Grinnell Prize, and elements of the work of the Center for Careers, Life, and Service in addition to the courses and programs led by diverse academic departments and concentrations.
+The Humanities Center, the Rosenfield Program, Wilson Program, Center for Prairie Studies, Development and Alumni Relations, and the Faulconer Gallery often pursue globally-oriented initiatives as well.